IB English / English Literature

 This is a subjective requirement, but teachers and examiners will expect a deeper level of analysis from HL students, compared to SL students.
 Both levels are expected to analyse the effects of certain lines, techniques, and literary choices in the texts, but HL students are asked to examine the deeper implications of the works.
 They may be encouraged to draw links between the literature and its effect on societies, or deeply consider the links between context and literary work.
 During in-class discussions, HL students are typically given more space to make personal interpretations of the works, and evaluate the validity of these interpretations in discourse with other student interpretations.
 SL students may be given more guidance, whereas HL students are expected to develop independent, critiquing mindsets while looking at literature. - Independent research

-HL literature students have an extra essay on top of the syllabus components they share with SL literature students.
+HL students have an extra essay on top of the syllabus components they share with SL students.
 In this HL essay, they are responsible for choosing which text to focus on, determining their own research topic and question, and conducting their own independent research.
 HL students will therefore engage with the views of other critics and form their own opinions in consideration of existing opinions.
 They will also learn how to find credible secondary sources and use them in conjunction with their primary source text.
 This kind of independent work is similar to the research that arts and humanities students would conduct in university.

 What are the differences in syllabus components?

-Paper 2 requires students to use two or more texts they have studied in second year to respond to a chosen question with a comparative essay.
+Paper 2 requires students to use two or more texts they have studied to respond to a chosen question with a comparative essay.
 The questions and mark scheme are the same for both SL and HL, though HL students may be expected to go into more depth with analysis and include more personal interpretation into their essays.

 Individual Oral (IO) is an internally assessed component - it consists of a 10 minute presentation given by the student, with 5 minutes of follow-up discussion between teacher and student.
 The presentation should use two texts to respond to a chosen Global Issue.
 The structure of this component is the same for both HL and SL, though the expectations for HL presentations may be higher and the follow-up questions may demand deeper knowledge of the texts.